New Singapore attractions

 15. Jewel Changi – giant indoor waterfall, suspended net playround, and Pokemon Centre

 Regardless of whether you’ve been to Jewel Changi or not, there’s always lots to explore in this humongous airport mall filled with stores, food outlets, and attractions.
+One of the first Singapore attractions that visitors see when they touch down, it’s also packed with activities that will enthral locals.

-After you’ve ticked off the must-dos of trying Shake Shack and exploring the only Pokemon Centre outside Japan, head up to their Canopy Park filled with attractions from suspended nets to vertical-drop slides.
+After you’ve ticked off the must-dos of trying Shake Shack and exploring the only Pokemon Centre outside Japan, head up to their Canopy Park filled with Singapore attractions from suspended nets to vertical-drop slides.
 Beyond that, there are also photogenic spots, a basement filled with food stores, and cinema.

 Address: 78 Airport Boulevard, Jewel Changi Airport, Singapore 819666